The Guards Division: Britain’s Elite Household Troops

 Cap Badges and Insignia

-Each regiment has a distinctive cap badge worn on the bearskin and the forage cap:
+Each regiment has a distinctive cap badge worn on both the bearskin and the forage cap:

-• Grenadier Guards — A flaming grenade (the “Grenade Fired Proper”), the most iconic Guards badge.
+• Grenadier Guards — the flaming grenade (the “Grenade Fired Proper”), the most iconic Guards badge.
 The design has remained essentially unchanged since the 18th century.
+[1]

-• Coldstream Guards — The Star of the Order of the Garter, with the Coldstream motto Nulli Secundus
+• Coldstream Guards — the Star of the Order of the Garter, with the motto Nulli Secundus

-• Welsh Guards — The leek, surmounted by the Crown.
-The simplest Guards badge but immediately recognisable.
+• Welsh Guards — the leek, surmounted by the Crown.
+The most austere Guards badge but immediately recognisable.

 The Bearskin

 The tall bearskin cap is the most visually striking element of Guards ceremonial dress.
 Made from the fur of the Canadian black bear, each cap stands approximately 18 inches tall and weighs about 1.5 pounds.
-The bearskin was originally worn by grenadier companies as a mark of elite status — after Waterloo, where the Grenadiers defeated Napoleon’s Imperial Guard, its use was extended to all Guards regiments on ceremonial occasions.
+The bearskin was originally worn only by grenadier companies as a mark of elite status — after Waterloo, its use was extended to all Guards regiments on ceremonial occasions.
+[4]

 Distinction between regiments on the bearskin is by the plume (colour and side, as per the table above) and the cap star.
-The Scots Guards wear no plume at all — the easiest identification at Trooping the Colour.
-Bearskins are expensive to maintain and rarely appear on the collectors’ market; when they do, they command significant prices.
+The Scots Guards wear no plume at all — the easiest identification method at Trooping the Colour.
+Bearskins are expensive to maintain (each costs approximately £650) and rarely appear on the collectors’ market; when they do, retired examples command significant prices.

 Ceremonial Duties

 The Guards’ ceremonial role is integral to their identity.
-Trooping the Colour, the Sovereign’s official birthday parade held in June on Horse Guards Parade, sees all five Foot Guards regiments on display.
-Each year one regiment’s Colour is “trooped” — paraded before the ranks so every soldier can recognise it in battle (the original practical purpose, now purely ceremonial).
-The parade involves approximately 1,400 officers and soldiers, 200 horses, and 400 musicians, and is watched by a global television audience of millions.
+Trooping the Colour — the Sovereign’s official birthday parade held in June on Horse Guards Parade — sees all five Foot Guards regiments on display.
+Each year one regiment’s Colour is “trooped,” paraded slowly before the ranks so that every soldier can recognise it in battle — a practice that was once a vital tactical necessity and is now purely ceremonial.
+The parade involves approximately 1,400 officers and soldiers, 200 horses, and 400 musicians, and is watched by a global television audience.
+[2]

 Changing the Guard at Buckingham Palace is the daily (or alternate-day) ceremony that makes the Guards internationally famous.
-The New Guard, marching from Wellington Barracks to the palace behind a Guards band, formally replaces the Old Guard.
-The sentries posted outside the palace and St James’s Palace are fully armed and operational — this is a working duty, not merely a show.
+The New Guard, marching from Wellington Barracks behind a Guards band, formally replaces the Old Guard.
+The sentries posted outside the Palace and St James’s Palace are fully armed and operational — this is a working military duty, not merely a tourist spectacle.

 The Guards Today